 - Details of your plans pertaining to: precise location of the conference, how you plan to travel there (airfare estimate or mileage if driving), duration of your stay, and if you plan on splitting costs with anyone

-- A completed, printed, and signed University Travel Authority (Students are considered employees, and all numbers can be estimates.
-Consider this a draft and plan to discuss the details at the meeting.)
+- A completed, printed, and signed University Travel Authority so that we can create an electronic travel authority using that authroization and information.
+Students are considered employees, and all numbers can be estimates.
+Consider this a draft and plan to discuss the details at the meeting.

 For international conferences, the Office of the Vice President for Research has a process for applying for funds.
 The deadlines for these awards are the second Tuesdays of each of the following months: January, March, May, July, September, and November.
 It is the student's responsibility to initiate this process with the OVPR and, if successful, bring awarded funds to the attention of the Office Manager prior to any deadlines set by the OVPR or by University travel policies.